 1) Radio with 4 passive radars that are tuned to the different DVB-t frequencies.
 The towers cannot lay on the same line! (this part is already done).

-2) Signal translation to a list of time and Doppler shifts In digital form for each radar.
+2) Signal translation to a list of time and Doppler shifts In digital form for each radar (a list of data).
 One bistatic radar can give more than one signal, e.g., other objects.
-This itask s completed.
-The algorithm searches for blops on the screen (or array) and returns the middle of the blop (in radar as a geometrical center or mass center from the pixel value).
+The algorithm searches for blops on the screen (or array) and returns the middle of the blop (in radar as a geometrical center of mass center from the pixel value).
 The code is here. and the example is below.
 The red dots are the geometrical centers of the blops.
 The process is controlled by two arrays that are 'tested’ and 'found’.
 The heart of the algorithm is:

 for (int i = 0; i < blop_points.Count; i++)